- Department of Public Health

 Health Sciences, B.S.: Health Policy Concentration

 Health Sciences, B.S.
 (No Concentration)

-Students who choose the general health sciences (no Concentration) for their degree must complete 30 units of electives to meet Public Health major requirements.
-You may either choose 30 units of HSC-prefixed course electives or a combination of HSC-prefixed course electives and the pre-approved electives (BIOL270, BIOL271, PHYS125, CHEM111, CHEM112, CHEM230, CHEM340).
+Students who choose the general health sciences (no Concentration) for their degree must complete 25 units of electives to meet major requirements.
+You will need to meet with your advisor to to choose your classes.

 **Note: Pre-approved electives are lower-division courses and while they may help you meet Public Health major requirements, Cal State East Bay requires a set number of upper-division units to meet university graduation requirements – see a General Education advisor or Major Advisor for more information